-Cisco UCS 2100 and 2200 Series Fabric Extenders
+Cisco UCS 2100 and 2200 Series I/O Modules

-Cisco UCS 2100 and 2200 Series Fabric Extenders are inserted into the B-Series chassis, and they connect the Cisco UCS 5100 Series Blade Server Chassis to the Cisco UCS Fabric Interconnect Switch.
+Cisco UCS 2100 and 2200 Series I/O Modules (or Fabric Extender) are inserted into the B-Series chassis, and they connect the Cisco UCS 5100 Series Blade Server Chassis to the Cisco UCS Fabric Interconnect Switch.
 The fabric extender can pass traffic between the blade server's FCoE-capable CNA to the fabric interconnect switch using Fibre Channel over Ethernet (FCoE) protocol.